Deekay25/react/sideeffectproject/learn.md

 --> we wait before taking  action maybe after the user finish typing thier username --> instaed listning to every character the user types --> that is when the user made a pause

+### useReducers()
+--> when your state becomes bigger and depends on mulitple state --> using useReducer is recommended
+--> it's more powerful than useState but it shoudn't be used all the time

+--> useReducer in action
+--> const [state, dispatchFn] = useReducer(reducerFn, initialState, initFn);
+--> state -> state snapshot used in the component re render or re evaluation cycle --> dispatchFn -> a function that can be used to dispatch a new action, it triggers an update of the state --> reducerFn -> (prevState, action) => newState
+--> a function triggered automatically once an action is dispatched via the dispatch function --> receives the latest state snapshot and return the new updated state --> initial state -> the initial state
+--> initfn -> a function set to the initial state programmatically

+### when to use useReducer vs when to use useState
+--> useState
+--> the main state management tool
+--> Great for independent pieces of data
+--> Great if state updates are easy and limited to a few kind of updates

+--> useReducer
+--> Great if you need more power
+--> if you related pieces of state/data
+--> helpful if you have complex state updates

+### context API
+--> instead of passing data